iovidius/quartz-site/content/Blog/Smart Traffic Light/traffic-light-3.md

 - 1x Junction box
 - 1x Installation wire

-I bought a full size traffic light via [Marktplaats](https://www.marktplaats.nl/) (similar to Ebay).
+I bought a full size traffic light via [Marktplaats](https://www.marktplaats.nl/) (similar to Ebay) for €110.
 After a few days it arrived.
 I replaced the light bulbs with LEDs and voilà!
 It was alive!

 <figure >